artyecock/Claude3270/src/README_AI_SETUP.md

 ---

-## 1. The `ai.conf` Configuration File
+## 1. The `.tn3270ai` Configuration File

-To enable AI features, you must create a file named `ai.conf` in the same directory as the `TN3270.jar` file (or in your user home directory).
+To enable AI features, you must create a file named `.tn3270ai` in your home directory.

 ### File Format
 The file uses a standard `key=value` format.
 Lines starting with `#` are comments.